For employers with 5 or more employees

 - An employer who has provided this training and education to an employee in 2019 is not required to provide refresher training and education again until two years thereafter.

-- Temporary and season employees – or any employee hired to work less than 6 months – must also be trained within 30 calendar days after their hire date or within 100 hours worked, whichever comes first.
+- Temporary and seasonal employees – or any employee hired to work less than 6 months – must also be trained within 30 calendar days after their hire date or within 100 hours worked, whichever comes first.

 For every employer in New York State